Youssef-AEM/XBorne-2017/README.md

  - Util : Construction of the two tables of Walker's algorithm.
 To use in alais method for a simulation. as input : a probabilistic distribution. output : two vectors in the same file the size is in the .sz file.

+ - Muntz : Lower and Upper algorithm for the steady state distribution.

+ - Properties : verifications algorithms of some proprieties of Markov chain graphs.